At a Glance - Area of Circles

 The pizza guy from Inconvenient Pizzas, Inc. might ask you whether you want a 6-inch pizza (if you're hungry), a 12-inch pizza (if you're really hungry), or even an 18-inch pizza (if you're a hungry hungry hippo).
-These inches are the diameter of the pizza you are ordering.
+These dimensions are the diameter of the pizza you're ordering.
 Even though you only have the diameter, you can still figure out the area.
-Though with Inconvenient, you can't be sure what you order is what you get.
+Though with Inconvenient Pizzas, you can't be sure what you order is what you get.

-The perimeter of a circle (called the circumference C) can also be used to find the area.
+The perimeter of a circle, a.k.a. the circumference C, can also be used to find the area.
 In general, as long as we can find the radius of a circle r, we can find the area.

 We know that the diameter of the circle is 6 km, which means the radius of the circle is d⁄2 or 3 km.
 As long as we know the radius of a circle, we can find its area faster than the speed of light using our trusty area formula.